 - Weakness and fatigue

-About 30 percent of people with Graves’ disease show some signs and symptoms of Graves Ophthalmopathy.
+About 30 percent of people with Graves’ disease show some signs and symptoms of Graves Ophthalmopathy, according to an eye care center.
 In Graves’ Ophthalmopathy, inflammation and other immune system events affect muscles and other tissues around your eyes.
 The resulting signs and symptoms may include:

 - Bulging eyes (exophthalmos)